Car Accident Insurance / Motor Insurers Bureau: Compensation For Insured, Uninsured, Untraced Driver Error

-This is an example of an “untraced” driver.
+This is one example of an “untraced” driver.

-3. A hit and run driver who did not stop following a road accident and whose details it was impossible for you to get.
+A hit and run driver is one who did not stop following a road accident and whose details it was impossible for you to get.

 The MIB will expect you to have informed the police immediately following the road accident to prove that it happened as you describe.

 This is another example of an “untraced” driver.

 |The MIB will pay your compensation if you can prove that the uninsured or untraced driver was responsible for your accident and caused your injuries.|

 What happens if the motor insurer goes out of business before you start your claim?

 Should the driver who caused the accident have a valid policy of motor insurance at the time of your accident, but that insurer goes out of business before you have had the chance to start your claim for compensation – what then?

 Once again the Motor Insurers Bureau will step in to act as though it was the insurer of the driver at fault, so you should still receive your compensation.